dashkevych/sortable-wordpress-plugin/readme.txt

 = How to change layout? =

-1. In Block editor, select Sortable Entry within List View.
+1. In Block editor, select Sortable within List View.
 2. Within block toolbar, click on eather List view or Grid view icon.

 = What blocks to use inside Sortable? =